utep-cs-systems-courses/project-2-blinky-buzzy-toy-amnguyen2/project/README.md

 The toy I created uses a state machine.
 The state machine begins at state 0.
 Pressing the first 3 buttons cause the state machine to advance to any of the 3 states, respective to each of the buttons.
-Holding down the fourth button will advance the state machine automatically.
-From state 0, to 1, to 2, to 3, and back to state 0.
+Holding down the fourth button will advance the state machine automatically from state 0, to 1, to 2, to 3, and back to state 0.

 0. Starting State